RTEMS/rtems-docs/shell/rtems_specific_commands.rst

 Introduction
 ============

-The RTEMS shell has the following rtems commands:
+The RTEMS shell has the following RTEMS specific commands:

 - shutdown_ - Shutdown the system